Alerts

 1. Navigate to the Alerts menu and select Notifications.

-2. Select the Create notification button.
+2. Select Create notification.

 3. Complete the following fields: